tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 p.
 7.

-I will talk about four influential accounts of aesthetics, focusing on beauty, pleasure, emotion and 'valuing it for its own sake'....
+I will talk about four influential accounts of aesthetics, focusing on beauty, pleasure, emotion and "valuing it for its own sake"....
-I'm talking about them because each and every one of them contains some really important pointers to how we should and how we should ot think about the domain of aesthetics.
+I'm talking about them because each and every one of them contains some really important pointers to how we should and how we should not think about the domain of aesthetics.

 p.
 8.

 ### [1] Beauty?

 The **most widely shared take on aesthetics** is that it's about beauty.
-Just look around in the street - the word 'aesthetics' routinely shows up in beauty salons....
+Just look around in the street - the word "aesthetics" routinely shows up in beauty salons....

-I call this the 'beauty-salon approach'....
+I call this the "beauty-salon approach"....
 In fact, the main aim is to turn something not-so-beautiful into something more beautiful....

 The beauty-salon approach solves the sex, drugs, and rock 'n' roll problem with little effort.
 Aesthetic experiences are experiences of beautiful things.
 Drug-induced experiences or sexual experiences, or the experience of rock 'n' roll, are not beautiful things.